xiechun298/SV-DRR/README.md

             |-camera.json
         |-LIDC-IDRI-0002
         |-...
-        |-camera_views.json  <- Polar coordinates of each view
+        |-camera_views.json  <- Spherical coordinates of each view, in radians
         |-patients.json